Statistikk innhold

 Primary industries farm, forestry and fishing (01 - 03: SN2007) are not covered in the industry statistics for Svalbard.
 For details about the capture volume and value in the waters off Svalbard, please visit the ministry's side: https://www.fiskeridir.no/English .
 More details of these variables for fisheries protection zone around Svalbard and other nearby hunting zones can be found here.

-For a company, the statistics are based on the Business Statement (NO) or any annual accounts for the company.
+For an establishment, the statistics are based on the Business Statement (NO) or annual accounts.
 The business statement is reported electronically via the Norwegian Directorate of Taxes.

 The data is quality assured using the following sources: